cfonderson/portfolio/README.md

 # Cynthia's Data Portfolio

 ## Overview
-This repository contains a few data analysis and data science projects I completed in 2022 and 2023.
+This repository contains a few data analysis and data science projects I completed over the years.

 ## More About Cynthia!
 Hello, and welcome to my data portfolio!